R-Smallman/asteroids/README.md

 # asteroids
 A basic game with personal additions; from the guided course on Boot.dev : "Build Asteroids using Python and Pygame"

+## how to play!
+- pilot the spaceship to avoid asteroids ; surviving accumulates points slowly
+- shoot asteroids (spacebar) to accumulate points quickly

 ## sfx and music:

 | file-name | source |